Skip to content

 • Section elements contains styles for predefined elements.

-• Section levels contains optional overrides for styles defined in elements sections per logging level, which are [debug, info, warning, error].
+• Section levels contains optional overrides for styles defined in elements sections per logging level, which are [trace, debug, info, warning, error].

 • Each element style contains optional background, foreground and modes parameters.